-ACA believes that with expected record levels of unemployment, the ACCS Transition to Work category should serve a prominent role for those families returning to the workforce.
-Lifting the household income threshold for qualification would target and support families through the arduous financial and emotional process of looking for and attaining new employment, while giving their households a chance to fully recover from the sudden impact of COVID-19.
-ACA recommends that ACCS Transition to Work is promoted more widely to ensure this highly valuable support is more widely utilised across the community as Australian families return to work through the economic recovery of COVID-19.
+ACA also believes that with expected record levels of unemployment, the ACCS Transition to Work category should serve a prominent role for those families returning to the workforce.
+Lifting the household income threshold for qualification would target and support families through the arduous financial and emotional process of looking for and attaining new employment, whilst giving their households a chance to fully recover from the sudden financial impact of COVID-19.